Modèle 1892 revolver: History

 A Modèle 1892 was used in the 2018 Strasbourg attack.
+This was also the model of revolver used by Violet Gibson in her attempted assassination of Benito Mussolini in 1926.

 Mechanics

 Originally chambered for an 8mm black-powder cartridge closely resembling the .32-20 WCF round, later models issued during World War I and thereafter fired the same 8mm cartridge loaded with smokeless powder.
 The Mle 1892 revolver is a double-action solid-frame design, with chambers being accessed by swinging out the cylinder to the right.
 The fired cases can then be pushed out of the cylinder at the same time.
 After reloading, the cylinder is swung back into the frame and locked into place with the case-hardened loading gate located on the right side of the frame.
 In addition, the left sideplate of the frame can be swung back on a hinge to give access to the gun's internal parts for oiling or cleaning.
 These parts were individually numbered to indicate the order in which they can be disassembled.
 The year of manufacture of each revolver is engraved on the right side of the barrel, for instance "S 1895.
 The inscription "Mle 1892 is hand engraved on top of the barrel.
-It was carried in a large closed leather holster, which held an additional 12 rounds of ammunition hidden below the flap.
+It was carried in a large, closed leather holster, which held an additional 12 rounds of ammunition hidden below the flap.

 Legacy

 The Mle 1892 is a mechanically tight, accurate and very well finished revolver.
 It can be fired single-action by cocking the hammer first or by double-action by a full trigger pull.
 Its downside is the relative weakness, for a military handgun, of its 8×27mm ammunition.
 In terms of striking power, it just barely reaches the level of the .32 ACP.

+A 1935 ballistic report on the assassination of Louis Barthou revealed that he had been hit by an 8 mm Modèle 1892 revolver round, commonly used in weapons carried by French police.